-Here at Princeton, we are building activities to foster electoral innovation.
-Our mission is to find ways to make U.S. democracy more responsive to citizens through application of data, math, and law.
+Here at Princeton, we are doing research to foster electoral innovation.
+We investigate ways to make U.S. democracy more responsive to citizens through application of data, math, and law.
 We work in several domains.

-In 2021 and beyond, we are crafting an approximately five-year project, the Electoral Innovation Lab.
-We seek to use scientific research, data, and law to repair and improve democracy in many ways: voting systems, reduction of polarization, and state- and local-level reform.
-We will convert our work into information and resources for reform organizations, legal advocates, and technical partners nationwide.
+In 2022 and beyond, we are performing scientific research on repairs and improvements to democracy such as voting systems, reduction of polarization, and state- and local-level reform.
+Our research is useful to reform organizations, legal advocates, and technical partners nationwide.

 Ways to give:

-Checks should be made payable to “Trustees of Princeton University” and mailed to Sam Wang, Electoral Innovation Lab, Neuroscience Institute, Washington Road, Princeton University, Princeton, NJ 08544.
+Checks should be made payable to “Trustees of Princeton University” and mailed to Sam Wang, Neuroscience Institute, Washington Road, Princeton University, Princeton, NJ 08544.

-A cover letter should be attached indicating that the gift is “for the exclusive use of the Princeton Gerrymandering Project and the Electoral Innovation Lab.”
+A cover letter should be attached indicating that the gift is “for the exclusive use of Prof. Sam Wang and electoral research.”
 Please include your email address for a confirmation!

 Credit Card gifts can be made using Princeton University’s Make a Gift Online(link is external) portal.
-Please be sure to include in the “comments” section of the online form that the gift is “For the exclusive use of the Princeton Gerrymandering Project / Electoral Innovation – (PN0019) Account 24400-B0996-FA508”.
+Please be sure to include in the “comments” section of the online form that the gift is “For the exclusive use of Prof. Sam Wang and electoral research (PN0019) Account 24400-B0996-FA508”.

 Wire Transfers (domestic or international) should be payable in U.S. dollars.
 Please notify us by email at email@example.com in advance of your intent to wire funds so that we may provide you with the bank receiving instructions.

-For more information on how to structure gifts or bequests to the Electoral Innovation Lab, please contact Prof. Sam Wang at (609) 258-0388 or by email at firstname.lastname@example.org.
+For more information on how to structure gifts or bequests, please contact Prof. Sam Wang at (609) 258-0388 or by email at firstname.lastname@example.org.

 Thank you for your support!